cosmos/ibc-apps/modules/async-icq/testing/demo-simapp/README.md

 ## Disclaimer

-The following repository and [`x/interquery`](./x/interquery/) module serves as an example and is used to exercise the functionality of Interchain Accounts end-to-end for development purposes only.
+The following repository and [`x/interquery`](./x/interquery/) module serves as an example and is used to exercise the functionality of async-icq end-to-end for development purposes only.
 This module **SHOULD NOT** be used in production systems

 ## Overview